DavidMulhern/Data_rep_projV2/README.md

 3. Implemented an upload image option.
 This is handled by converting the image file to a base64 string, meaning it can be sent via http requests and rendered again client/server sides.
 I care not to admit how long this took me, but it works, hazza
 4. Made another component to be used in catch() blocks, notifying the user that his/hers requests can not be fulfilled.

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.